graded-type-theory/graded-type-theory/README.md

 ([doi:10.1145/3607862](https://doi.org/10.1145/3607862)).

-The present version of the code contains changes made after publication of the ICFP paper, see [README.agda](README.agda).
+The present version of the code contains changes made after publication of the ICFP paper, see [README.Graded-type-theory](README/Graded-type-theory.agda).
 Some
 highlights:

 - Identity types were added by Nils Anders Danielsson (@nad, 2023).